laruss/flask_template/readme.md

 # About

-This is a template for flask app with base MVC structure.
+This is a template for flask app with base MVC structure with basic API blueprint and some utils.

 ## Installation